yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 ## Lucene is Hard to Beat

 Lucene has over 20 years of history, with perhaps hundreds of man-year of work behind her development.
-Any search engines coming out with better numbers than Lucene is suspicious of dishonesty, incompetence in benchmarking, or both.
+Any search engine coming out with better numbers than Lucene is suspicious of dishonesty, incompetence in benchmarking, or both.
 I will not name names, but a Google search should show some samples of these.
 Obviously, I would not want to add Datalevin to such a hall of shame.
 Please do report any errors in my [benchmarking](https://github.com/juji-io/datalevin/tree/search/search-bench).